yangeorget/nucs/docs/source/variables_domains.rst

 Variables
 *********

-In NUCS, variables are not entities in their own right, but integers that index domains.
+In NuCS, variables are not entities in their own right, but integers that index domains.
 The number of variables is an unsigned 16-bits integer.

 Let's consider three variables with integer domains :math:`[1,10]`.

-NUCS could represent these domains as a :code:`numpy.ndarray` of shape :code:`(3,2)`:
+NuCS could represent these domains as a :code:`numpy.ndarray` of shape :code:`(3,2)`:

 - one row for each domain
 - the first column corresponds to the minimal values